-Public support for onshore wind in the UK is at an alltime high according to the Government's own research, with 76% of those polled stating their support for the technology.
-People living in rural areas are also more likely to strongly support onshore wind than those in the cities, and support is particularly strong among younger people, a reflection perhaps of the importance that they place on climate change as the most signficant threat facing society today.
+Public support for onshore wind in the UK is near an all-time high according to the Government's own research, with 77%12 of those polled stating their support for the technology.
+People living in rural areas are also supportive of onshore wind, with research in 2018 finding 66% of rural Scots support the use of onshore wind energy, with 22% saying they have no opinion or don't know and only 11% opposed to new onshore wind farms.
+14, and support is particularly strong among younger people, a reflection perhaps of the importance that they place on climate change as the most signficant threat facing society today.